 • I attempted one more question paper in the last few days and learned from the mistakes and updated the related notes.

-For the process chart, I did write it only once (from table 3-1 PMBOK-5 guide) and did not memorize, and I think it is not required.
+For the process chart from the PMBOK, I did write it only once and did not memorize, and I think it is not required.

 Also Read: Visuanathan shares how he aced PMP exam with his own PMP study plan here!